 Edward L. (“Lee”) Metzger III is one of the premier trial lawyers in Northern Kentucky.
 He is licensed to practice in Kentucky, Ohio, and Indiana, in the United States Court of Appeals for the Sixth Circuit, and in the United States District Courts for the Eastern District of Kentucky, Western District of Kentucky, Southern District of Ohio, and Southern District of Indiana.
 His practice primarily consists of defending those accused of serious crimes and representing individuals, businesses, and insurance companies in personal injury cases.
-He is well-recognized for his abilities in these fields, having been named by Super Lawyers© as a 2019 Rising Star.
+He is well-recognized for his abilities, having been named by Super Lawyers© as a Rising Star from 2019-2021.

 The bulk of his civil practice is in the areas of (1) personal injury, (2) insurance coverage, (3) property & casualty defense, (4) claim investigation, and (5) bad faith litigation.
-However, he has also handled civil cases in the areas of assault and battery, breach of contract, breach of fiduciary duties, collections, conversion, declaration of rights, defamation (slander and libel), Dram Shop Act liability, estate and probate litigation, extortion, fraud, harassment, injunctions, premises liability, property disputes, shareholders’ rights, trespass, unjust enrichment, and wrongful death.
+However, he has also handled civil cases in areas such as assault and battery, breach of contract, breach of fiduciary duties, collections, conversion, declaration of rights, defamation (slander and libel), Dram Shop Act liability, estate and probate litigation, extortion, fraud, harassment, temporary and permanent injunctions, premises liability, property disputes, shareholders’ rights, trespass, unjust enrichment, and wrongful death.

-In addition, Lee maintains a robust criminal defense practice, routinely defending those accused of serious felony offenses, particularly in federal court.
+Lee’s passion is in his robust criminal defense practice.
+He routinely defends those accused of serious felony offenses, particularly in federal court.
+The long and short of it is that you need Lee if you’re in “big trouble,” facing lots of time in prison or other serious consequences.
 Other lawyers often call him for advice on their criminal cases.
 He is a member of the Criminal Justice Act Panel in the Eastern District of Kentucky at Covington, and has tried a number of criminal cases designated as “complex” by the federal judiciary.
 He has guided clients through many types of criminal allegations.
 Examples include:

 Drug offenses (e.g., methamphetamine, heroin, fentanyl, carfentanil, cocaine, crack, and pills/prescription drugs)